lazear/ThermoRawFileParser/README.md

 Usage is ThermoRawFileParser.exe [subcommand] [options] optional subcommands are xic|query (use [subcommand] -h for more info]):
   -h, --help                 Prints out the options.
-      --version              Prints out the version of the executable.
+  -v, --version              Prints out the version of the executable.
   -i, --input=VALUE          The raw file input (Required).
 Specify this or an
                                input directory -d.
   -d, --input_directory=VALUE
                              The directory containing the raw files (Required).
                                Specify this or an input raw file -i.
   -b, --output=VALUE         The output file.
 Specify this or an output
                                directory -o.
 Specifying neither writes to the input directory.
   -o, --output_directory=VALUE
                              The output directory.
 Specify this or an output file -b.
 Specifying neither writes to the input directory.
   -s, --stdout               Write to standard output.
 Cannot be combined with